LLNL/Curvallis/README.md

    - **--config_file _path_ (Default: curve_editor.ini)**

-   Specify the configuration file path in _path_.
-The default value is curve_editor.ini, so if that file exists in the same directory as the program, it will be read.
+   Specify the configuration file path in "_path_".
+The default value is "curve_editor.ini", so if that file exists in the same directory as the program, it will be read.

    - **--no_config_file**

    Use this argument to ignore all config files.
-This is useful the default config file is in the same directory as the program, but the user doesn't want to use it.
+This is useful if the default config file is in the same directory as the program, but the user doesn't want to use it.

    - **--background_file _path_ (Default: None)**